 Chapter 1 - Introduction

 The Cornell University Health and Safety Policy 8.6 outlines safety responsibilities and training requirements to ensure individual and institutional compliance with relevant environmental health and safety laws, regulations, policies, and guidelines.
-This Laboratory Safety Manual includes the University’s Chemical Hygiene Plan and recommendations for good laboratory practices to serve as a useful resource and to assist laboratories in designing their own site-specific laboratory safety procedures to meet these requirements.
+This Laboratory Safety Manual supplements the University’s Chemical Hygiene Plan and recommendations for good laboratory practices to serve as a useful resource and to assist laboratories in designing their own site-specific laboratory safety procedures to meet these requirements.

 The Occupational Safety and Health Administration (OSHA) regulation 29 CFR 1910.1450, "Occupational Exposure to Hazardous Chemicals in Laboratories”, mandates health and safety practices and procedures in laboratories that use hazardous chemicals.
 The Standard became effective May 1, 1990 and requires that a Chemical Hygiene Plan be developed for each laboratory workplace.
 The purpose of the Laboratory Standard is to protect laboratory employees from harm due to chemicals while they are working in a laboratory.
 This regulation applies to all employers engaged in the laboratory use of hazardous chemicals which OSHA defines as: